 Dental implants are an ideal way to replace missing teeth, whether you are looking to replace a single tooth or multiple missing teeth.
-There are many different options involving implants which can be a great alternative for patients looking to avoid a denture or bridge work.
+There are many different options involving implants which can be a great alternative for patients looking to avoid a denture or bridgework, and restorative dentistry can help you recreate your smile.

 What is a dental implant?

-A dental implant is a titanium screw which is placed in the bone to act as natural roots of your teeth.
+A dental implant is a titanium screw that is placed in the bone to act as the natural roots of your teeth.

 The dental implant is placed surgically into your jawbone and as your bone and gum tissues heal around your implant will integrate with your natural jawbone.
 The healing process can take weeks to months depending on your bone quality at the time of surgery.
 An implant fitted in the mouth is made up of three parts 1, the implant screw that is placed in the bone.
 2, Once the implant has integrated an abutment is placed on top of the screw, 3, prosthetic tooth or teeth to the implant.